Kahsolt/stable-diffusion-webui-vid2vid/README.md

   - for different schedulers, try `linear` and `exponential` first to understand the behaviour! 😀
   - before the real work, the `single img2img (for debug)` mode in tab `3: Successive Img2Img` is your playground to tune things~

-⚪ Frame delta correction
+⚪ Frame delta correction (FDC)

-The original batch img2img might still not be successive or stable in re-painted details even with fine-tuned sigma schedule. 🤔
+The original batch img2img might still not be that consistent, successive or stable in re-painted details even with fine-tuned sigma schedule. 🤔
-We apply **frame delta correction & motion mask** using frame delta info:
+We apply frame delta **stats correction & motion mask** using frame delta info:

 - match the delta for generated frames with the originals in statistics
-- use the delta as a kind of motion mask (rather depth mask)
+- transform the delta as a kind of motion mask (rather depth mask)

 | ![fd_small](img/fd_small.png) | ![fd_large](img/fd_large.png) |
 | :-: | :-: |